five0ffour/liri-node-app/README.md

 __Note:__ LIRI doesn't like being stood up.
 If you can't decide what movie or song to search,  LIRI will supply one for you

 ### Demonstration of Functionality

+Each of the following six screenshots give an example of how to call the interface and what to expect from the results.

 1) node liri spotify-this-song "Windmills of Your Mind""
 ![node liri spotify-this-song "Windmills of Your Mind"](./assets/images/spotify-this-song-sample.PNG)